digitallawyer/openlegaldictionary/_definitions/strike.md

 ---
 title: Strike
 permalink: "/definitions/strike.html"
-body: The act of a body of workmen employed by the same master, ln stopping work all together at a prearranged time, and refusing to continue untii higher wages, or shorter time, or some other concession is grauted to them by the employer.
+body: The act of a body of workmen employed by the same master, in stopping work all together at a prearranged time, and refusing to continue untii higher wages, or shorter time, or some other concession is grauted to them by the employer.
 See Farm-ers’
   L. & T. Co. v.
 Northern Pac.
 R. Co.
 (C. C.) 60 Fed.
 819; Arthur v. oakes, 63 Fed.